elizarov/SerializationByConvention/README.md

 > A use-case for such a genericity is shown in [Serializing collections and arrays](#serializing-collections-and-arrays) section.

-We start by defining a "writer" serialization interface with the prototype of that function that the compiler is going to implement for us:
+We start by defining a writer _serialization interface_ with the prototype of that function that the compiler is going to implement for us:

 ```kotlin